What is Perchlorate?

 What are DTSC's Perchlorate Best Management Practices (BMPs)?

 In addition to overseeing the cleanup of sites contaminated with perchlorate, AB 826, the Perchlorate Contamination Prevention Act of 2003, required DTSC to adopt regulations specifying best management practices for perchlorate and perchlorate-containing substances.
 The Perchlorate Best Management Practices were adopted on December 31, 2005 and became operative on July 1, 2006.

 If you are in the Department of Defense or you are in an industry centered on aerospace, fireworks, pyrotechnics, amusement parks, automobile air bag and safety restraint, lithium perchlorate batteries, or if you are in a public safety agency, the Perchlorate BMPs may apply to you.
 Others that may be affected by these regulations include farmers who use perchlorate-containing fertilizer, laboratories, bleach manufacturers and users, and Publicly Owned Treatment Works (POTWs).
 Even households may be affected.
-For more information, please contact Ed Nieto at (916) 322-7893.
+See the materials below for more information.